Autocomp: A Powerful and Portable Code Optimizer for Tensor Accelerators: Evaluation

-We use Gemmini~\cite{gemmini} to generate two different accelerators for evaluation.
-Gemmini is an accelerator generator that can generate systolic array- and vector-style tensor accelerators with a wide range of data types and sizes.
-Gemmini is ideal for evaluating \sys{} as it: \begin{enumerate*}[label=\arabic*)] \item generates accelerators that deliver performance comparable to commercial ones, \item is open-source, enabling instantiation of different accelerator instances, user modifications to the software toolchain, and extraction of fine-grained performance feedback, and \item supports fast and cycle-accurate hardware simulation via FireSim~\cite{firesim}. \end{enumerate*} Like other accelerators, its low-resource nature eliminates data contamination and makes directly prompting LLMs challenging.
-We used AWS EC2 F1 instances and local AMD Alveo U250 FPGAs to run FireSim.
+Gemmini~\cite{gemmini} is an accelerator generator that can generate systolic array- and vector-style tensor accelerators with a wide range of data types and sizes.
+Gemmini is ideal for evaluating \sys{} as it: \begin{enumerate*}[label=\arabic*)] \item generates accelerators that deliver performance comparable to commercial ones, \item is open-source, enabling instantiation of different accelerator instances, user modifications to the software toolchain, and extraction of fine-grained performance feedback, and \item supports fast and cycle-accurate hardware simulation via FireSim~\cite{firesim}. \end{enumerate*} The specialized and low-resource nature of generated Gemmini instances is ideal for our evaluation, as it eliminates data contamination and makes directly prompting LLMs challenging.

-For the GEMM and convolution benchmarks in Secs.~\ref{sec:gemm} and~\ref{sec:conv}, we use Gemmini to generate a 16$\times$16 systolic array on 8-bit integer data type (accumulating in 32-bit), 256 KB scratchpad, and 64 KB accumulator, the same platform used by \citet{exo}.
-For the fine-grained linear algebra benchmarks in Sec.~\ref{sec:admm}, we generate a 32-bit floating point accelerator with a 4$\times$4 systolic array, and the same scratchpad and accumulator sizes, as used by \citet{dong2024designspaceexplorationembedded}.
-This information is provided in the \textbf{Instruction} portion of our planning prompt.